Who we are

 Since 1989, the Schatz Center has been a leader in applied research and project development for clean and renewable energy.
 Our current portfolio includes microgrid development, solar product testing, offshore wind feasibility studies, sustainable transportation design, carbon life cycle analysis, and planning and policy for clean energy access around the globe.

-We are located on the campus of Humboldt State University in Arcata, California.
+We are located on the campus of Cal Poly Humboldt in Arcata, California.
 Arcata’s 800-acre community forest and 11 miles of trails begin one block away, and we are within biking distance of California’s second largest inland bay and the Pacific Ocean.
 As residents of a rural coastal community, we are keenly aware of our social and environmental responsibilities.
 We are committed to increasing energy access and resilience for communities worldwide — and do so through clean and renewable design that reduces climate change and restores environmental and human health.

 Note: The majority of our team members are currently telecommuting, and will return onsite when guidelines allow.
 Please let us know if you have any questions about our safety protocols, or about options for remote and onsite work.